 Speak to someone urgently if you’re being abused in your home.
-Call Women's Aid for help and support on 0808 802 1414.
-Women’s Aid is the number one charity that helps people affected by domestic abuse.
+Women’s Aid helps people affected by domestic abuse.
 It provides help, advice and counselling to men and women.
 In an emergency call 999 for help.

 As you grow up, there will be times when you won't always see eye to eye with your parents or guardians.
 However, if you're having problems living at home, moving out is not the only option.You may be able to resolve any issues you're having with your parents if you can set up ground rules and follow these.